justin2004/weblog/DRAFTS/semantic_messages/README.md

 My agent then puts that RDF onto the semantic message bus (the bus where agents listen for and send RDF) on my local machine.
 The agent that governs Apache Jena Fuseki sees the RDF and recognizes that it knows how to handle the request.

-The agent that inteprets that RDF needs to know some things.
+The Fuseki agent that inteprets that RDF needs to know some things.

-It needs to know things like:
+The Fuseki agent needs to know things like:
 - that it is capable of and allowed to handle requests to load data into the Apache Jena Fuseki running on localhost at port 3030
 - how to use GSP or some other programmatic method to load data into Fuseki
   - how to reference a dataset or optionally create one if the desired on does not exist
 - how to delay the execution of this (since the `gist:plannedStartDateTime` is in the future)

+My agent needs to know things like:
+- it is allowed to make assumptions
+  - e.g. if I leave off the year, when I am talking about a goal, when I reference a date then I probably mean whatever year that date occurs in next
+- it can look in my existing graphs (perhaps my "personal knowledge graphs") to gather information

 Fuseki's agent can't be too finicky about interpreting the RDF.